SADIQIoT/SADIQ/README.md

 1. No QoS
 2. Static QoS
 3. And SADIQ (Context-driven, Location-aware QoS)

-To configure the No QoS experiment you just simply need to configure one queue on your switches and disable priority queuing (all packets will end up in a single FIFO queue).
+To configure the No QoS experiment you just simply need to configure one queue on your switches and disable priority queuing (all packets will end up in a single FIFO queue with drop tail ).

 To configure the static QoS refer to the instructions described in the application server.